hivehelsinki/42-api-keychain/README.md

 npm run dev
 ```

-Now you can access you application on [localhost:3000](http://localhost:4001)
+Now you can access you application on [localhost:4001](http://localhost:4001)

+<br/><br/>

+## Running with Docker

+<br/><br/>

+## FAQ

+**I'm a student and I want to use Keychain, how does that work?**

+Please note that if you intend to run this application as a student, you'll need to edit the file `front/src/lib/auth.ts`.
+In this file, you should replace the section responsible for verifying the user's staff status with a check based on your
+login credentials.

 <br/><br/>